Tiago Mayan Gonçalves

-Tiago Mayan Gonçalves (born 5 March 1977) is a Portuguese politician who represents Liberal Initiative.
+Tiago Mayan Gonçalves (born 5 March 1977) is a former Portuguese politician who represented Liberal Initiative.

 Background and personal life

 Mayan was born in Porto, on 5 March 1977.
 By profession, he is a lawyer and studied at Catholic University of Portugal.
-He is a son of a couple of chemical engineers.
+He is the son of chemical engineers.
 His father worked in business management, and his mother was a researcher and teacher.

 In his free time, Mayan has been volunteering at Reefood since 2014.
 He is also an avid sailor.

 Political career

 Mayan was one of the founders of Liberal Initiative.

 In the 2021 Presidential election Mayan received 134,484 votes (3.22 %).

 In that year's local elections, he was elected President of the Parish of Aldoar, Foz do Douro e Nevogilde, in Porto, as a part of Rui Moreira's independent movement.